Abortion (Foetus Protection) Bill [HL]

 Groups Affected

-- Pregnant people: Restricting access to later-term abortions would significantly limit their reproductive choices.
+- Pregnant women: Restricting access to later-term abortions.

 Powered by nyModel